Phase 2 of the Comprehensive Review of BC Hydro

 - new opportunities for BC Hydro to expand its business in markets outside B.C. to the benefit of ratepayers.

-The following external energy industry experts will inform Phase 2:
+The following external energy industry experts are providing advice to Phase 2:

 David Bibby, North Vancouver, B.C.